rancher/rancherd/README.md

 # Rancherd

+> **WARNING**
+>
+> - The project intends to be used in [Harvester project](https://harvesterhci.io/) at this moment.
+The Harvester team does its best effort to support general uses.
+> - For ["RancherD"](https://rancher.com/docs/rancher/v2.5/en/installation/other-installation-methods/install-rancher-on-linux/rancherd-configuration/) (the tool came with Rancher 2.5) issues, please report them in the [Rancher project](https://github.com/rancher/rancher).

 Rancherd bootstraps a node with Kubernetes (k3s/rke2) and Rancher such that all future management of Kubernetes and Rancher can be done from Kubernetes.
 Rancherd will only run once per node.
 Once the system has